 With cooler weather beginning to kick in, the holiday season is a wonderful time to slow down and snuggle up.

-(2) INDULGE IN SELF CARE.
+(2) Indulge in Yourself.
 There are lots of things that we would love to do for ourselves on a regular basis that we don’t always have time for—taking a candle-lit bath, giving ourselves nightly facial massages, reading a good book, or simply sleeping in.
 Unplug from the busyness of daily life and spend some time doing whatever feels restful and rejuvenating for you.

 A little bit of kindness can go a long way, especially during the holidays.
 Doing something for someone in your community can help you feel a little more connected and human, and devoting your time to a cause helps build a better world for everyone.

-(2) HOST A HOLIDAY PARTY FOR PEOPLE WHO ARE CELEBRATING SOLO.
+(2) Host a Holiday Part for People Who are Celebrating Solo.
 Whether you’re inviting someone to join your family or hosting a “friendsgiving,” including people who may not have somewhere to go for the holidays is a warm and welcoming gesture.

-(3) PROTEST BLACK FRIDAY WITH THE KIDS.
+(3) Protest Black Friday with Kids.
 Stand in solidarity with youth and adults everywhere in rejecting consumerism and demanding action on the climate crisis from our elected officials.